EastEriq/LAST_tinycontrolIPpowerSocket/README.md

 6 outlets, max 10A total current.

-## commanding
+## Commanding

 The (poorly) documented way implies authenticated http queries on port 80.
 The status of the outlets is commanded by sending appropriate parameters to a script `outs.cgi` of the device webby.
- While much of the configuration can be read retrieving one among 7 xml datafiles, but there seems to be no documented way to change programmatically the configuration if not through the webby.
+ While much of the configuration can be read retrieving one among 7 xml datafiles, there seems to be no documented way to change programmatically the configuration if not through the webby.

 The pages of the webby in any event are: